-Do not spin wheels in excess of 35 MPH as indicated on the speedometer.
-Personal injury and severe damage may result from excessive wheel spinning including tire disintegration or differential failure.
+Do not spin wheels in excess of 35 mph (56 km/h) as indicated on the speedameter or for more than 3 minutes at a time.
+Personal injury and severe damage may result from excessive wheel spinning including transmission overheating, tire disintegration or differential failure.